 <p:check action="org.bgerp.plugin.pln.blow.action.BoardAction:search">

-<form action="${form.httpRequestURI}">
+<form action="${form.requestURI}">

-<input type="hidden" name="action" value="search"/>
+<input type="hidden" name="method" value="search"/>

 <c:forEach var="id" items="${frd.processIds}">